YashasviCodes/Graphs/04_Shortest Path Algos .md

   - BFS (simple BFS)
   - BFS (using Parent D.S links to trace back the route)
 ---------------------
+note : one thing to note is that the above algos find the shortest distance (where the distance means the edges, and not the cost or weight)
 ---------------------

 ## 1. [Binary Matrix] Shortest Path from src to desti